raspberrypilearning/club-mentoring/en/quiz2/question_1.md

   --- feedback ---

 We recommend you avoid using paid for resources and tools.
-There are lots of freely available resources online, including on our website such as unplugged activities, our Code Editor and guided [projects](https://projects.raspberrypi.org/en){:target="_blank"}.
+There are lots of freely available resources online, including on our website such as unplugged activities, our Code Editor and guided projects.

   --- /feedback ---